jyao1/OpenPlatform/QuarkPlatformPkg/Readme.md

 Next, the ```edksetup.bat``` file is run to complete the initialization of an EDK II build environment.
 Two example build commands are shown.
 The first one in ```QuarkPlatformPlg/Quark.dsc``` builds a full UEFI firmware image that is able to boot the built-in UEFI Shell and Linux from a micro SD FLASH card.
-The second one in ```QuarkPlatformPkg/QuarkMin.dsc``` builds a minimal firmware image that is useful for initial power-on and debug of new features.

 ```cmd
 git clone https://github.com/tianocore/edk2.git